Office of Research Development

 MUSC Medical Center

-The MUSC Medical Center currently has 709 licensed beds in four inpatient facilities—Medical University Hospital (MUH), Ashley River Tower, MUSC Children's Hospital, and the Institute of Psychiatry.
-The MUSC Medical Center is fully licensed by the South Carolina Department of Health and Environmental Control and has JCAHO accreditation with the “Gold Seal of Approval.”
+MUSC Medical Center is a 709-bed tertiary and quaternary academic medical center consisting of MUSC University Hospital Authority; Ashley River Tower, a cardiovascular, gastrointestinal, and cancer specialty hospital; the Institute of Psychiatry; the Storm Eye Institute; and Children’s Hospital.
+The Medical Center is supported by respected research-based medical and nursing schools, which deliver both routine inpatient care and highly specialized medical treatment and surgical procedures.
+Home to the region’s only Level 1 trauma center, the state’s most comprehensive neonatal intensive care unit, and the Transplant Center, MUSC serves as the principal referral center for physicians and patients of the region.
+The Medical Center is fully licensed by the South Carolina Department of Health and Environmental Control and has JCAHO accreditation with the “Gold Seal of Approval.”
 The Gold Seal of Approval™ attests that the accredited organization has demonstrated compliance to the most stringent standards of performance.

 Medical Center Research Mission.
 The Medical Center mission is to provide excellence in patient care, teaching, and research in an environment that is respectful of others, adaptive to change, and accountable for outcomes.
 The Medical Center advances biomedical knowledge by serving as a setting for clinical and translational research, providing resources to conduct research, and offering opportunities for patients to participate appropriately in research and treatment protocols.